-Appendix E: Spatial file naming conventions
+Appendix D: Spatial file naming conventions

 For the 2006 Census, spatial product file names for files disseminated to clients follow a spatial file naming convention.
-The geographic area and code, file type, date stamp, software type and language will be embedded within the name.
+The geographic area and code, file type, geographic reference date, software type and language will be embedded within the name.
 Standardizing the names of the files should facilitate the storage of compressed files, all having the extension .zip.